xvik/gradle-animalsniffer-plugin/README.md

 }
 ```

-See [gradle issue](https://github.com/gradle/gradle/issues/2510) about better option support.
+See [Gradle issue](https://github.com/gradle/gradle/issues/2510) about better option support.

-Plugin could still be useful:
+The plugin could still be useful:

-* For android projects to check api compatibility (because android api signatures are published).
+* For Android projects to check API compatibility (because Android API signatures are published).
 * To check strong compatibility with some library: you'll need to generate signatures for this library and
-will be able to use them to check project compatibility (on api level, ofc) with older library versions.
+will be able to use them to check project compatibility (on API level, ofc) with older library versions.

 ##### Summary